ashrhmn/tweet-mate/README.md

 1. Use `yarn dev` to run in development mode
 2. Use `yarn build` for production build
-3. Use `yarn db:reset` to reset database as per migration and seed data from `seed.ts`
+3. Use `yarn db:reset` to reset database as per created migrations and seed data from `seed.ts`
 4. Use `yarn seed` to run seeder from `seed.ts`
 5. Use `yarn migration:create` to create new migration, migration files will be auto populated based on the changes in `prisma.schema`